Healthcare Duress Alerting Systems: What to Evaluate Before You Buy

 How Do You Activate a Staff Duress Alert?

 Activation design sounds like a user-experience detail.
-It's actually a safety decision.
-It shapes false alarm volume, usability under stress, and whether the activation itself escalates the situation.
+It's a safety-critical decision that shapes false alarm volume, usability under stress, and whether the activation itself escalates the situation.

-The counterbalance is that activation can't be so complex it fails under adrenaline.
-During a physical confrontation, fine motor skills deteriorate.
+Activation can't be so complex it fails under adrenaline.
 A staff member can press a button with a closed fist.
-But navigating a menu, entering a PIN, or executing a gesture sequence requires coordination that adrenaline eliminates.
+Navigating a menu or entering a PIN requires coordination that adrenaline eliminates.

 Activation TypeFalse Alarm RiskUsability Under StressEscalation Risk